ZebGirouard/fundamentals/02_unit/developer-tools-assignment.md

 #### Requirements

 - Create a GitHub account
-- Fork the WDI Fundamentals Memory Game repository
+- Create a WDI Fundamentals Memory Game repository
-- Clone your fork locally
+- Clone your repo locally

 #### Below are the steps to complete the assignment.